 This inquiry, chaired by His Honour Peter Fallon QC, investigated allegations by a former patient about misuse of drugs and alcohol, financial irregularities, possible paedophile activity, and the availability of pornographic material on Ashworth Special Hospital’s Personality Disorder Unit.
 The full text of the inquiry’s report, published January 1999, is available here on the GOV.UK site.

 The Care Quality Commission regulates all health and adult social care in England, and protects the rights of people detained under the Mental Health Act.
 Established under the Health and Social Care Act 2008, it replaced the Commission for Social Care Inspection, the Healthcare Commission and the Mental Health Act Commission on 1 April 2009.
 The site provides background information, consultations, guidance and other documents, including key publications of the bodies it replaced.

 The Court of Protection makes decisions in relation to the property and affairs, and healthcare and personal welfare, of adults who lack the capacity to make decisions for themselves.
 Information provided either directly here on the GOV.UK site or via links to other sites includes forms and guidance, practice directions and procedural rules, daily cause lists, and decisions 2000 onwards.

-The Department of Health is responsible for government policy on health, adult social care and the National Health Service in England.
+The Department of Health and Social Care (DHSC) is responsible for government policy on health, adult social care and the National Health Service in England.
 (In the rest of the UK these responsibilities fall to the devolved governments.)
 This section of the GOV.UK web site provides information on the department’s activities, policies, publications, announcements, consultations and statistics.
 Publications include recent letters and Local Authority Circulars: for older ones it may be necessary to search in the old Department of Health web site, which was last archived in February 2013 by the National Archives’ UK Government Web Archive.